-5 For evaluation criteria such as System Capacity Increase, which provides a net positive, extent of 6 positive impact is ranked.
+For evaluation criteria such as System Capacity Increase, which provides a net positive, extent of positive impact is ranked.
 For others such as Schedule Risk, in which FEI seeks to minimize negative

-7 impact to the public, the extremity of this negative impact is ranked.
+4 impact to the public, the extremity of this negative impact is ranked.

-8 Weightings were assigned to the overall categories of evaluation criteria as shown in Table 4-3.

-9 Asset Management Capability was weighted the most heavily to reflect the importance of

-10 meeting FEI's overall technical objectives.
-Weighting was split evenly between the other two

-11 categories.
-Both are considered important as they measure various types of impact to the

-12 communities affected by the OCU Project.
-Weightings were also assigned to the criteria within

-13 each category, also as summarized in Table 4-4.
+5 Weightings were assigned to the overall categories of evaluation criteria as shown in Table 4-3.
+6 Asset Management Capability was weighted the most heavily to reflect the importance of 7 meeting FEI's overall technical objectives.
+Weighting was split evenly between the other two 8 categories.
+Both are considered important as they measure various types of impact to the 9 communities affected by the OCU Project.
+Weightings were also assigned to the criteria within 10 each category, also as summarized in Table 4-3.

-Table 4-4: Evaluation Criteria Weighting
+Table 4-3: Evaluation Criteria Weighting

-Evaluation Criteria - Category Weight (Overall) Evaluation Criteria - Specific Weight (Within Category) Asset Management Capability 40% System Capacity Increase 50% Operational Flexibility 50% Project Execution and Lifecycle Operation 30% Environmental, Public, and Indigenous Impacts 45% Schedule Risk 55% Financial 30% Rate Impact 100% as an engineering consultant on the OCU Project.
+Evaluation Criteria - Category Weight (Overall) Evaluation Criteria - Specific Weight (Within Category) Asset Management Capability 40% System Capacity Increase 50% Operational Flexibility 50% Project Execution and Lifecycle Operation 30% Environmental, Public, and Indigenous Impacts 45% Schedule Risk 55% Financial 30% Rate Impact 100%

+13 4.5 EVALUATION OF REMAINING THREE FEASIBLE ALTERNATIVES

+FEI retained Solaris Management Consultants Inc. (SMCI), a company based in British Columbia and experienced in designing, estimating, and managing oil and gas pipeline projects, as an engineering consultant on the OCU Project.
 The first phase of SMCI's work was to evaluate preliminary routing (where applicable), prepare preliminary engineering deliverables, compete construction planning and scheduling, and prepare AACE Class 4 cost estimates.
-This information was used when evaluating the feasible alternatives for the OCU Project (Alternatives 1, 2, and 3).
-SMCI was then further engaged to assist FEI in developing an AACE Class 3 base estimate for the preferred alternative.
+This information was used when evaluating the feasible alternatives for the OCU Project

-16 4.6 EVALUATION OF REMAINING THREE FEASIBLE ALTERNATIVES

-FEI retained Solaris Management Consultants Inc. (SMCI), a company based in British Columbia and experienced in designing, estimating, and managing oil and gas pipeline projects,

-FEI applied a scoring methodology to evaluate all three feasible alternatives.
-The score assigned for each alternative was based on information provided by SMCI, and validated by FEI internal subject matter experts.
-The components of the evaluation methodology are described in the subsections below.
+- 1 (Alternatives 1, 2, and 3).
+SMCI was then further engaged to assist FEI in developing an AACE - 2 Class 3 base estimate for the preferred alternative. - 3 FEI applied a scoring methodology to evaluate all three feasible alternatives.
+The score - 4 assigned for each alternative was based on information provided by SMCI, and validated by FEI - 5 internal subject matter experts.
+The components of the evaluation methodology are described - 6 in the subsections below.

-11 4.6.1 Asset Management Capability Evaluation
+7 4.5.1 Asset Management Capability Evaluation

-12 Alternatives 1, 2, and 3 were assessed and scored from 1 to 5 against each of the evaluation 13 criteria within the category of Asset Management Capabilities:

-- 14 a) System Capacity Increase; and - b) Operational Flexibility.

-A summary of the resulting weighted scores is provided in Table 4-9, and the discussion belowprovides a rationale for this scoring.
+- 8 Alternatives 1, 2, and 3 were assessed and scored from 1 to 5 against each of the evaluation 9 criteria within the category of Asset Management Capabilities: - 10 a) System Capacity Increase; and - 11 b) Operational Flexibility. - A summary of the resulting weighted scores is provided in Table 4-8, and the discussion belowprovides a rationale for this scoring.

-18 4.6.1.1 Evaluation Summary: Asset Management Capability
+14 4.5.1.1 Evaluation Summary: Asset Management Capability

-19 Table 4-5 summarizes the scoring assigned to Alternatives 1 through 3 against the evaluation

-- 20 criteria in the Asset Management Capability category, as per the discussion below. - 21
+- 15 Table 4-4 summarizes the scoring assigned to Alternatives 1 through 3 against the evaluation - 16 criteria in the Asset Management Capability category, as per the discussion below. - 17

-Table 4-5: Asset Management Capability Alternative Evaluation
+Table 4-4: Asset Management Capability Alternative Evaluation